EN FR

 Member of the editorial boards

-Yannick Privat is a member of the editorial boards of the following journals and book series: AIMS Applied Math. books, Computational and Applied Mathematics, Evolution Equations and Control Theory, Journal of Optimization Theory and Applications, Mathematical Control and Related Fields (MCRF) and Numerical Algebra, Control and Optimization.
+Yannick Privat is member of the editorial boards of the following publications: AIMS Applied Math. books, Computational and Applied Mathematics, Evolution Equations and Control Theory, Journal of Optimization Theory and Applications, Mathematical Control and Related Fields (MCRF) and Numerical Algebra, Control and Optimization.

 Reviewer - reviewing activities